LMCache/LMCache/docs/source/getting_started/quickstart.rst

     $ lmcache_vllm serve lmsys/longchat-7b-16k --gpu-memory-utilization 0.8

-To use vLLM's offline inference with LMCache, just simply add lmcache_vllm before the import to vLLM components.
+To use vLLM's offline inference with LMCache, just simply add ``lmcache_vllm`` before the import to the vLLM components.
 For example

 .. code-block:: python